Johann Becker (politician): Life and career

 Johann Baptist (also: Johannes) Becker was born on 3 February 1869 at Ludwigshöhe in the Grand Duchy of Hesse (present-day Rhineland-Palatinate, Germany).
 His father, Franz Becker, was a builder and winemaker from a peasant family.
 His mother was Elisabetha, née Schaad.

 Becker married Johanna Caroline Hartmann on 4 September 1895 at Gießen.
 They had one daughter.

 He studied at Gießen, Leipzig, Munich and Berlin.
 He then joined the civil service of the Grand Duchy of Hesse where he advanced rapidly.
 From January 1916 to November 1918, he was the Hessian minister of finance.
 His achievements in Hesse included the reform of the tax system (1899) which eliminated the Realsteuern and brought the system into line with that of Prussia.
 He also was the main inspiration behind the reform of the Hessian communal tax system (1911).
 In addition, Becker was very interested in the set-up and running of the railway system.

 In 1919, he was elected to the Weimar National Assembly, the new republic's constituent assembly.
 From 1920 to 1930, Becker was a member of the Reichstag for the German People's Party (DVP).
 He was also member of the board of directors of the Rheinische Stahlwerke Duisburg-Meiderich.

 On the suggestion of Gustav Stresemann and Rudolf Heinze, Becker was made Reichswirtschaftsminister (minister of economics) when the cabinet of Wilhelm Cuno was formed in November 1922.
 Due to his connections with Rhenish industry he was attacked by the parties of the left but did not exert any influence to further the interest of heavy industry whilst in office.

-After the Occupation of the Ruhr, he remained a supporter of "passive resistance" against the French and Belgian occupation forces until the end, even as it caused the German economy to spiral downward and inflation to accelerate.
+During the Occupation of the Ruhr, he remained a supporter of "passive resistance" against the French and Belgian occupation forces until the end, even as it caused the German economy to spiral downward and inflation to accelerate.
 He prepared the stabilization of the currency that came with the introduction of the Rentenmark in October 1923.
 However, the cabinet resigned in August and Becker was not in office any more when that reform actually took place.

 He died on 17 October 1951 at Ludwigshöhe.